-1. Installation of Sediment & Erosion Control Devices prior to beginning site grading.
+728-32 (28).
+Inspections shall be requested according to the Table of Milestones shown below: 1.
+Installation of Sediment & Erosion Control Devices prior to beginning site grading.
 2. Roadway and/or parking lot subgrade proof roll prior to placing stone base.
 3. Roadway and/or parking lot stone base depth check prior to placing asphalt or concrete pavement.
 4. Water system and Sanitary sewer system inspection and approval by the public service district/utility prior to backfilling of trenches.
 5. Final inspection including but not limited to: seeding & mulching, roadway & parking lot paving, sidewalks, storm drainage and stormwater management systems, traffic control signs & pavement markings, landscaping, etc.

-Note: The County Engineer may accept "third-party" inspection and certification reports in place of inspections performed by the Jefferson County Engineering Department, upon prior approval.
+Note: The County Engineer may accept "third-party" inspection and certification reports in place of inspections performed by the Office of Engineering, upon prior approval.
 Third-party inspection reports shall be submitted in the format specified by the County Engineer.